Shadow5ec/Python-Basics-Code/09_classes.md

 - self.name = name stores the dog’s name inside that specific dog object.
 - self.age = age does the same for age.

+There are type's of variables in a class.

 ```python
 class Dog():
     def __init__(self, name, age):